 At the behest of Peter I, an Italianate Baroque palace and garden, something that was unique in the Nordic countries, was built at Kadriorg as a summer residence for the czars.
 In addition to the renowned Italian architect, Nicola Michetti, Czar Peter I was personally involved in the design of the palace.
 The entire palace and the park that surrounds it bears the name of the czar’s consort, Catherine I.

 In the twentieth century, the palace was the home of the first president of the Republic of Estonia, and for some decades afterwards it belonged to the Art Museum of Estonia.
 Currently, the palace houses exhibits which showcase Western European art, with the highlights being a collection of art from the Low Countries, a collection of Germany prints, and Russian art from the sixteenth to nineteenth centuries.Read more

-Did you know that Tahkuna Lighthouse is a cousin of the Eiffel Tower in Paris?
+Did you know that Estonia is a space-faring nation?